 Customizing your area chart

-In the "Refine" tab, you will see four panels.
+Continuing our work with the area chart on carbon emissions, we first head over to "Refine" tab.
 In the first and second panel, you can configure the horizontal axis and vertical axis.
 Let's start with the horizontal axis.
 For this axis, you should select the column in your data that has the time data (dates, years, time stamps, etc.).
 We choose the column "Year" for our horizontal axis.

 - Custom range: useful for showing a time range other than the one that is automatically displayed.
 You can extend your time range (e.g. if you have data for the years 2000 to 2016, you could extend the range to 1990 to 2020), but you can't limit the time range.
 Datawrapper will always show the entire time range that it can find in your data.
 Even if you choose the time range 2013 to 2016, our tool will still show you the data (and therefore the time range) between 2000 and 2016.
 If you want to limit the time range, you need to delete data, e.g. in step 1: Upload data.